 - Nearly 85 percent live in Sub-Saharan Africa (556 million) or South Asia (532 million).

 - More than 67 percent live in middle-income countries.

 But what is the day-to-day reality of life for multidimensionally poor people?
 The data paint a grim picture:

-• 568 million lack improved drinking water within a 30-minute roundtrip walk.
+- 568 million lack safe drinking water within a 30-minute roundtrip walk.

 “The COVID-19 pandemic has eroded development progress around the world, and we are still grappling to understand its full impacts," says Achim Steiner, UNDP Administrator.
 "This year's Multidimensional Poverty Index (MPI) reminds us of the need for a complete picture of how people are being affected by poverty, who they are and where they live, if we are to build forward better from this crisis and design effective responses that leave no one behind.”

 Though multidimensional poverty remains high, there were encouraging signs of progress in some countries, at least until the onset of COVID-19.
 Of the 80 countries and five billion people for which there is data over time, 70 reduced MPI in at least one period, with the fastest changes coming from Sierra Leone (2013–2017), followed by Togo (2013/2014–2017).
 Some countries saw the fastest absolute reductions in their poorest regions—helping to fulfil their pledge to leave no one behind.
 These areas include North Central in Liberia (2013–2019/2020) and Province 2 in Nepal (2016–2019).